dyrkabes/Carpool/README.md

 For my small project I used a couple of icons from [The Noun Project](https://thenounproject.com).
 I mutated a couple of them and I hope you can't tell what are the exact ones :) Just kidding.

 So, the icons and the authors:
-Engine by Lloyd Humphreys, DK
+- Engine by Lloyd Humphreys, DK
-dashboard by hans draiman
+- da shboard by hans draiman
-Car by jeff
+- Car by jeff
-Map by Rena, US
+- Map by Rena, US
-List by unlimicon, ID
+- List by unlimicon, ID
-Cars by ChangHoon Baek, CA
+- Cars by ChangHoon Baek, CA

 And, well, what developer could forget about the great swift and stackoverflow community?
 Not me :)